UtahRETC/JavaProgrammer1Class2017/modules/review_02/review_02_slides.md

 As professional programmers, most of your time will be spent reading a line of code rather than writing it.
 Or at least you will have to read it more times than it took to write it in the first place, so make sure it is easy to read.

-Remember, you will read your code more often and more times than write it.
+Remember, you will read your code more often than you will write it.

 -----------------------------------------------------------------------------